Compressed sensing-based SARS-CoV-2 pool testing

 \subsection{Testing Design}

-Suppose we want to find $S$ individuals infected with a virus among $N$ individuals.
-According to the information theoretic lower bound we require at least $\ln\left({\binom{N}{S}}\right)$ tests to find the infected individuals.
-The binary splitting algorithm finds the $S$ infected individuals with a number of tests in the order of $S\log_2\left({{N}/{S}}\right)$.
+Suppose we want to find $k$ individuals infected with a virus among $n$ individuals.
+According to the information theoretic lower bound we require at least $\log\left({\binom{n}{k}}\right)$ tests to find the infected individuals.
+The binary splitting algorithm proposed by \cite{hwang1972a} finds the $k$ infected individuals with a number of tests in $\bigO\left(k\log_2\left({{n}/{k}}\right)\right)$.
 However, since the tests are adaptive, each subsequent test is designed depending on the outcome of previous tests, and thus each test has to wait for the result of previous once.
 If the time to perform a test is large, it might be desirable to perform multiple tests at once.
 In such cases non-adaptive methods are preferable.
 There are many deterministic non-adaptive methods for group testing.
 Most of these prove their results using disjunct matrices.